submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

+* Submariner Helm charts now allow broker credentials and the IPsec PSK to be specified as Kubernetes Secrets.

 ## v0.22.1 (February 10, 2026)

 * AWS cloud prepare now adds Kubernetes cluster tags to security groups to comply with LoadBalancer security group restrictions.